ZeroDay-PESU-ECC/zeroday-bot/config/README.md

         "CHALLENGES"  : "", // API link
         "LEADERBOARD" : ""  // API link
     },
+    "REACTROLES": {
+        "CHANNEL": "",      // Channel Name to check for reactions "REACTIONS": {
+            "": "",         // Reaction Emoji as key and Role to be added/removed as value ...
+        }
+    },
     "ATTACHMENTS" : {
         "CONTRACT" : {      // Required when CONTRACTS mode set true "NAME" : "",